vvnraman/cppcon-2022-cpp-neovim/slides/40-cli.md

   within Neovim.
 I haven't found a reason to use it yet as I already have a fluent `tmux` workflow.
 But if you're not used to `tmux` then that Terminal mode in Neovim should come in very handy.
+- This will become more clear when I get to the demos.
 - Okay, lets talk about the C++ project.

 <!-- next slide -->